 • Police are looking for a silver Mazda BT50, registration EPP79 with black roof racks.
 Contact the Christchurch police immediately on 03 363 7400.

-They have two daughters and the youngest has muscular dystrophy.
+The couple have two daughters and the youngest has muscular dystrophy.

 "That's why we left, because we thought it was safer for her if anything happened, like if there was a tsunami," Mill told the Herald.